jamesdiffeycoding/Animated-Wallpaper-StudioGhibli/README.md

 - add Ghibli favicon and fonts ✔️
 - show video controls and download options on-click ✔️
 - compress video by 50% ✔️

-## Things I practiced / learned

-- Through this project I learned about the video element its built-im properties (e.g. controls, muted, autoplay) and browser behaviours (e.g. autoplay is possible but only muted, except with user interaction)
-- How to use Refs in React to modify styles and classes